Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-As it is, the above inductive structure is too naive to hold in general.
-In \S 3.2, we first state the key inductive lemma, which realizes the naive inductive structure under a certain extra condition called $(\star)$, and then discuss how to turn it into the real inductive structure, which works without the extra condition in general.
+As it is, the above inductive scheme is too naive to hold in general.
+In \S 3.2, we first state the key inductive lemma, which realizes the naive inductive scheme under a certain extra condition called $(\star)$, and then discuss how to turn it into the real inductive scheme, which works in general without the extra condition. \end{subsection} \begin{subsection}{Inductive scheme on dimension} \begin{lemma}[Key Inductive Lemma] Given $(W,({\mathcal I},a),E)$ and a closed point $P \in \mathrm{Sing}({\mathcal I},a)$, suppose that the following condition $(\star)$ is satisfied: